 The land of the Merlion, Singapore, is as culturally rich as it is technologically advanced.
-The thriving economy of this island city is a reflection of the synergy that exists between its many people who together form the vibrant mosaic of the Lion city.
-Singapore rose to popularity among travellers and tourists in the early 2000’s when it legalised casino gambling, and ever since, tourism in the port city has been growing at record breaking speed.
+Singapore rose to popularity among travellers and tourists in the early 2000’s when it legalised casino gambling, and ever since, tourism in the port city has been growing at record-breaking speed.
 In a bid to further fuel tourism in the city of gardens, the government collaborated with the best architects and landscape artists to present the world with Gardens of the Bay Singapore - collective of three enormous ecosystems- Bay South, Bay East and Bay Central.
 The Gardens are home to thousands of species of plants, and is an attempt at making Singapore a ‘city in a garden’.

 Gardens By The Bay in a Nutshell

 Gardens By The Bay is a truly stunning location that must not be missed while in Singapore!
 The Cloud Forest showcases plant life in the tropical highlands.
 Featuring a 35-meter tall mountain covered with vegetation, that shrouds the world’s tallest indoor waterfall!
 You can take a lift up to the mountaintop, explore the one-of-a-kind biodiversity and the geology maintained here.
 At the Flower Dome, you can enjoy a lovely walk in the temperature controlled dome, as you marvel at the changing display of plants and flowers from Mediterranean regions.
 Witness a truly unique sight of vertical gardens, at the Supertree Groove, measuring between 25-50 meters, designed with large canopies that provide respite from the sun in the day, and at night come alive in a stunning light and sound show!